Antennaria neglecta (Field Pussytoes)

 Where to buy native seed and plants ↓

-Photos by K. Chayka taken in Anoka and Ramsey counties.
+Photos by K. Chayka and Peter M. Dziuk taken in Anoka, Dakota, Ramsey and Washington counties.

 Have you seen this plant in Minnesota, or have any other comments about it?